infinit/elle/README.md

 The [**dOpenSSL**](http://github.com/infinit/dopenssl) library extends the OpenSSL Project cryptographic library so as to provide deterministic random generation functionalities.
-Basically, dOpenSSL guarantees that should a big number or a cryptographic key be generated, given a PNRG's state, the result would be always the same.
+Basically, dOpenSSL guarantees that should a big number or a cryptographic key be generated, given a PRNG's state, the result would be always the same.

 The OpenSSL random generator introduces entropy in many places, making it